Okerew/okral.com/README.md

 ## Created by Okerew
-Website created by me under mit license
+Website created with glitch and therefore under glitch.com license
 *******************************************************************
+All software uploaded to this website belongs to Okerew